hutnerr/tone-forge/README.md

 It is built with **Spring Boot**, hosted on **AWS**, and uses the **Gemini API** for language conversion.

+You can view a simple demo of the API [here](https://hutnerr.github.io/tone-forge/).

+> Limit's are strict due to me being on the free plan of Gemini

 ## Usage

 Send a **POST** request to the API: